deepanshs/mrsimulator/docs/configuring_simulator.rst

 Integration density
 -------------------

-Integration density controls the number of orientational points sampled over a given volume.
+Integration density controls the number of orientational points sampled over the given volume.
 The NMR resonance frequency is then evaluated at these orientations.
 The number of orientation is related to the value of this attribute, `n`, following